WhatMeWorry/Delivery/README.md

 # Delivery
-D with many libraries that can be run on Windows, Linux, and Mac OS
+Opengl programming with the D language with many supporting libraries that can be run on Windows, Linux, and Mac OS code from (or inspired by) https://learnopengl.com/